ebzzry/ebzzry.github.io/en/fkd/emacs-scheme.md

 I have intentionally skipped many topics from the [official document](http://www.nongnu.org/geiser/) because it makes it unattractive to people who are averse to reading long blocks of text.
 Ironically, this article may even qualify as one.
-The methods described above are by in no way representative of community-advised ways of installing and using Scheme with Emacs.
-Ciao!
+The methods described above are by in no way representative of how the general community does them.
+See ya!